 Jewish traditions do not include vows by way of the bride and groom trading short speeches, but instead they believe their ceremony itself to be an inherent vow.
-Conservative, Orthodox, Reformed, and Reconstructionist Jews all differ synagogue to synagogue, but not dissimilarly from most American weddings, when the ring is slid onto the bride’s finger you’re as good as married.
+Conservative, Orthodox, Reform, and Reconstructionist Jews all differ synagogue to synagogue, but not dissimilarly from most American weddings, when the ring is slid onto the bride’s finger you’re as good as married.
 The groom then says,

 “Haray at mekudeshet lee beh-taba’at zo keh-dat Moshe veh-Yisrael,” Or, in English “Behold, you are consecrated to me with this ring according to the laws of Moses and Israel.”

-Rabbis in Reformed synagogues may say, “Do you,___, take_____ to be your wife/husband, promising to cherish and protect her/him, whether in good fortune or in adversity, and to seek together with her/him a life hallowed by the faith of Israel?” where as a conservative Jewish Rabbis’ phrasing is more likely, “Do you, ____, take _____ to be your lawfully wedded wife/husband, to love, to honor and to cherish?”
+Rabbis in Reform synagogues may say, “Do you,___, take_____ to be your wife/husband, promising to cherish and protect her/him, whether in good fortune or in adversity, and to seek together with her/him a life hallowed by the faith of Israel?” where as a conservative Jewish Rabbis’ phrasing is more likely, “Do you, ____, take _____ to be your lawfully wedded wife/husband, to love, to honor and to cherish?”

 Muslim Wedding Vows